MicrosoftDocs/EMDocs/microsoft-365-enterprise/microsoft-365-policies-configurations.md

 >The recommendations described in this document assume that one of these apps (Microsoft Authenticator or Intune Company Portal) has been deployed to your users' iOS or Android devices.

 ### Multi-factor authentication
 Multi-factor Authentication (MFA) provides a high level of trust about the subject of authentication, because the subject provides multiple proofs or pieces of evidence about its identity.
 The proofs can be pre-established secrets that only the subject and the authority are aware of or a physical entity that only the subject is expected to possess.
 MFA is typically performed in stages.
-First it establishes the identity using passwords, and then it require a different (less prone to malicious attacks) authentication method as the second factor, or vice versa.
+First it establishes the identity using passwords, and then it requires a different (less prone to malicious attacks) authentication method as the second factor, or vice versa.

 Different authorities may have a slightly different interpretation of MFA, or strong authentication.
 For example, some authorities (or more specifically the admins configuring policy on those authorities) may choose to interpret the physical smartcard-based authentication as MFA.
 This can happen even though strictly speaking smartcard authentication is a single stage authentication.